ministryofjustice/analytical-platform-dashboard-service/README.md

 pre-commit install
 ```

+### Running Alongside the Control Panel

+The Dashboard Service is intentionally designed to know as little as possible about users and their access.
+All access to dashboards comes from the Control Panel API.
+As such, you will need to run the Control Panel alongside the Dashboard Service, otherwise you will encounter errors as soon as you log in.

+You can set the URL of the Control Panel API using the `CONTROL_PANEL_API_URL` variable in your `.env` file.

 ## Authentication

 Web applications for the dev and alpha Auth0 tenants are managed in code in the [Analytical Platform repository](https://github.com/ministryofjustice/analytical-platform/tree/main/terraform/auth0).
 They are configured to use passwordless authentication.